 - Compatible with 3rd party apps such as Torque and Dashcommand

 Average Cost: $80-$120

 Here is another adapter that works both on Android and Apple smartphones.
-Besides reading and erasing the check engine light this Bluetooth OBD II adapter will allow you to save maintenace records, save trip data, fuel economy MPG consumption.
-Most of this data can be streamed in real time.
-It will read most European, Asian and Domestic vehicles.
-The fuel consumption test is designed to help the driver understand their driving habits and help them drive more efficiently.
+Besides reading and erasing the check engine light, this Bluetooth OBD II adapter will allow you to save maintenance records, trip data, and fuel economy MPG consumption.
+Most of this data can be streamed in real-time.
+It will read most European, Asian, and Domestic vehicles.
+The fuel consumption test is designed to help driver understand their driving habits and help them drive more efficiently.
 While this is a good app, it has only one disadvantage.
-It only works with the proprietary app thus you can’t use any other apps such as Torque.
+It only works with the proprietary app.
+Thus, you can’t use any other apps, such as Torque.
 Compatible with OBDII Protocols: CAN J1850PWM, J1850VPW, IS09141 and KWP2000

-Using a OBD II Bluetooth adapter in your car is easy.
-You can watch the video below or follow these steps: Install the software that comes with the device or download the Torque app from the store.
+Using an OBD II Bluetooth adapter in your car is easy.
+Watch the video below or follow these steps: Install the software with the device or download the Torque app from the store.
 Go to your phone settings and enable Bluetooth devices.
-Plug in the adapter of your choice, see list below, into the OBD II port located under the dash on the drivers side, usually right above the gas or the brake pedal.
-Open the software installed earlier and you are good to go.
+Plug in the adapter of your choice, see list below, into the OBD II port under the dash on the driver’s side, usually right above the gas or the brake pedal.
+Open the software installed earlier, and you are good to go.

 If you want a more professional OBD-II Scanner that does not use Bluetooth, Use the YOUCANIC Full System Scanner.